hannesbrinklert/Blackjack/README.md

-# Blackjack
+# Blackjack :hearts::spades::diamonds::clubs:

-Wrote this game in 2017 with my classmate Martin Gustafsson in a project with the courses Programming 1 and Website development 1 in Swedish high school.
-Please check it out at https://hannesbrinklert.github.io/Blackjack/
+I wrote this game in 2017 together with my classmate Martin Gustafsson in a project with the courses Programming 1 and Website development 1 in Swedish high school.

+__Please check it the game__ [here](https://hannesbrinklert.github.io/Blackjack/)

+## Technologies 🖱️
+HTML, CSS and JavaScript